806.8 Storm Water Pollution Prevention Plan (SWPPP)

 A temporary berm is a temporary ridge of compacted soil, with or without a shallow ditch, constructed at the top of slopes or transverse to centerline on fills.
 The purpose of these ridges is to divert storm runoff from small areas away from steep slopes and direct this water to temporary, stabilized outlets where the water can be discharged with minimum slope erosion.
 These ridges are used temporarily at the top of newly constructed slopes to prevent excessive erosion of the slopes until permanent controls are installed and/or the slopes are stabilized.
 They are also used transverse to grade to divert runoff to stabilized slope drains.
 Weekly (and post-runoff) inspections will be necessary to identify breeches in all temporary berms used as BMPs.

-Type B Berms are constructed on the top of slopes and are intended to direct runoff water away from project slopes and toward stabilized drop down structures/pipes or stormwater detention areas, sediment capture devices, etc. They will be constructed to specified dimensions (see Standard Plan 806.10) and machine compacted with a minimum of three passes over the entire width of the berm with a dozer tread, grader wheel, etc. These temporary diversion structures are specified when embankment operations are shut down over extended periods of time.
-The top width of these berms may be wider and the side slopes flatter on transverse berms to allow equipment to pass over these berms with minimal disruption.
+Type B Berms are constructed on the top of slopes and are intended to direct runoff water away from project slopes and toward stabilized drop down structures/pipes or stormwater detention areas, sediment capture devices, etc. These temporary diversion structures are specified when embankment operations are shut down over extended periods of time.
 Operation and maintenance concerns are limited to ensuring that the majority of runoff water is directed into the inlet of the slope drain.
 Removal of Type B Berms will normally occur when base rock is installed, prior to paving, but may be used longer if necessary.

 A temporary pipe slope drain (see Standard Plan 806.10) is used to carry water down slopes to reduce erosion and may consist of half-round pipe, metal pipe, plastic pipe, or flexible rubber pipe.
-Temporary slope drains are usually required on fill and some cut slopes at approximately 500-foot intervals or as directed by the engineer.
 These structures are installed after the slope has reached its intended elevation and final grade.

 Refer to EPG 806.8.6.2 Non-Structural Control Measures for the benefits of existing or reestablished vegetation within ditches, swales and other areas of right of way.

-A temporary pipe is a conduit used temporarily to carry water under a haul road, silt fence, etc. Temporary pipes should be installed in the same manner as permanent pipe is installed on the project to assure that the water does not cause erosion around the pipe.
-If applicable, material to backfill the pipe should be placed in six-inch lifts and mechanically compacted, although a compaction test is not required.
-As additional erosion protection, temporary pipes can also be used to collect site run-on and covey it across disturbed areas on the job.
+A temporary pipe is a conduit used temporarily to carry water under a haul road, silt fence, etc. As additional erosion protection, temporary pipes can also be used to collect site run-on and covey it across disturbed areas on the job.
 Care should be taken to ensure the outlet of the temporary pipe is stabilized and adequate energy dissipation is available so as to not cause erosion of the receiving area.

 Temporary pipes can also be used to convey normal and expected high flows at temporary stream crossings, preventing the contractor's equipment from coming into direct contact with the water when crossing active streams as discussed in EPG 806.8.6.1 Construction Requirements.
 Any temporary structures used to facilitate construction (e.g. temporary crossings, temporary work pads) will be constructed of clean rock fill that is of sufficient size to be non-erodible under normal stream flow and also easily recoverable upon project completion.
 Temporary stream crossings will be sufficiently piped to allow for continuous and relatively unimpounded stream flow.
 The pipes will be placed to match the existing stream grade, which will allow for unimpeded aquatic life passage through the project area.
 Upon project completion, any temporary structure(s), including pipes and other materials, shall be completely removed and the area will be restored and stabilized.